 The person at the center of this case

-Justice for Viet Quoc Nguyen (fugitive suspect) — the trail went cold in 2012, but the truth hasn't.
+Justice for Email Service Providers (ESPs) and millions of email users — the trail went cold in 2012, but the truth hasn't.

 Start here

-Viet Quoc Nguyen is wanted for a massive cybercrime conspiracy in which he allegedly hacked into at least eight email service providers between 2009 and 2012, stealing over one billion email addresses and proprietary data.
-Using his unauthorized access, he launched spam attacks on tens of millions of recipients and generated revenue through commissions on fraudulent internet traffic.
-A federal arrest warrant was issued in October 2012, but Nguyen remains at large with known ties to Vietnam and a previous residence in the Netherlands.
+Viet Quoc Nguyen is wanted for a massive cybercrime operation spanning from 2009 to 2012, during which he allegedly hacked into at least eight email service providers across the United States and stole over one billion email addresses.
+He used the stolen data to launch spam attacks and generate revenue through unauthorized commissions on internet traffic directed to commercial websites.
+A federal arrest warrant was issued in October 2012, but Nguyen remains at large with known ties to Vietnam and previous residence in the Netherlands.

 Try asking